its-shreyaDEV/UserLogin/README.md

 # UserLogin

-# TICKET MANAGEMENT PROJECT1 — User Dashboard & Authentication System
+# TICKET MANAGEMENT
+User Dashboard & Authentication System

 ## Overview

-MEDINVENTORY PROJECT1 is a Spring Boot based user management and authentication platform designed with an enterprise-style layered architecture.
+It is a Spring Boot based user management and authentication platform designed with an enterprise-style layered architecture.
 The project demonstrates real-world backend development concepts including MVC architecture, database integration, form handling, session management, and scalable application structure.

 The system allows users to: